LouisFettet/Python_Scripts/README.md

-Open_Data_Day_2013
+Python_Scripts
 ==================

-A Python script I wrote for the Millennium Challenge Corporation at Open Data Day at the World Bank in DC.
+A growing collection of scripts that I have written for various purposes.